-We understand the COVID-19 crisis has caused a lot of additional stress for educators, students and their families as they work out the transition to distance learning.
-Here are ways to use Gradelink to enhance your efforts.
+We understand the COVID-19 crisis has caused a lot of additional stress for educators, students and their families as they tackle distance learning.
+To help, we’ve assembled a list of resources to enhance your efforts and improve your results.

 We’re here to help!

 We’ve taken the necessary steps to ensure the health and safety of our employees so we can continue serving you in any way we can.
 We are available by email at email@example.com, by phone at 800-742-3083 (US and Canada) and online 24/7.
 Click here for international phone numbers.

 School News and Teacher Pages

 Communicate important events and updates to the entire school with a School News page.
 It’s the first thing students and parents see when they log in.

 Many schools are implementing alternating or hybrid schedules to reduce the number of students on campus at a time.
 Click below to see how to modify your schedules to accommodate your needs:

 Attach files to assignments for students to download through their Gradelink accounts.
 This can include worksheets saved as PDFs, images and video files.

 Use EnrollMe to make it easy for new families to enroll and current families to re-enroll online.
 Make sure to communicate clearly when you are accepting applications and re-enrollment.

 Save countless hours by syncing assignment and quiz grades from Google Classroom to your Gradelink gradebook.
 It’s available to all Gradelink users at no additional charge.